ManaviSh/Transer_learning/README.md

 ## Problem Statement
 Deep Learning is awesome, it has given wings to computer vision and object detection/classification.
 However you need a lot of data to train a good detection model which may not be readily available.
 Show use the use of transfer learning to train a model on less data (<1000 images) and still getting good results (>80% accuracy) to demonstrate use of transfer learning.
 You are free to pick a model of your choice and dataset of your choice.
 ## Deliverables
 a.
-Source code of your python script (either in email or link to your github repo)
+Source code of your python script (either in email or link to your github repo) <br />
 b.
-List of websites/articles which you found helpful while doing your search
+List of websites/articles which you found helpful while doing your search <br />
 c.
-A small writeup
+A small writeup <br />
 ## Result
 dataset size = 1000 per label<br />
 Validation Accuracy = 89.5